jeff-wise/Elea/README.md

 Signals are sent to the action potentials that receive them.
 Action potentials at runtime function like concurrent procedures which have as parameters synchronizing variables.
-When all of a procedure's parameters have been *filled* then it is executed.
+When all of a procedure's parameters have been *filled* it is executed.
 Parameters are identified as signal names and are populated by the value which triggered the signal.
 Therefore, each time a procedure runs, a new pariticle exists for each parameter of the procedure.

-These procedures are called events and are processed concurrent per action potential.
+These procedures are called events and are processed concurrently per action potential.
 Events are multiplexed by a pre-defined event class, since the same kind of event could occur for different reasons simultaneously.
-Suppose an event is related to some user information.
-Information about multiple users could be received concurrently, so they events should be processed concurrent.
-Events are mapped by the specified class, which is just a reference to part of the signal value.
+Suppose an event is related to users.
+Information about multiple users could be received concurrently, so their events should be processed concurrent.
+Events are mapped by the specified `class`, which is just a reference (a `lens`) to part of the signal value.
+In this case the class is the value at the label *user*.

 ![Event Maps](docs/image/events.png?raw=true)